-You can check the status of your cluster pointing a browser at http://your_frontend_name/ganglia/ (see image below for an example).
-This link provide a graphical interface to live cluster information provided by Ganglia monitors1 running on each cluster node.
+You can check the status of your cluster by pointing a browser to http://YOUR\FRONTEND\NAME/ganglia/ (see the image below for an example).
+This link provides a graphical interface to live cluster information provided by Ganglia monitors running on each cluster node.
 The monitors gather values for various metrics such as CPU load, free memory, disk usage, network I/O, operating system version, etc. These metrics are sent through the private cluster network and are used by the frontend node to generate the historical graphs.

 In addition to metric parameters, a heartbeat message from each node is collected by the Ganglia monitors.
 When a number of heartbeats from any node are missed, this web page will declare it "dead".
-These dead nodes often have problems which require additional attention, and are marked with the Skull-and-Crossbones icon, or a red background.
+These dead nodes often have problems that require additional attention, and are marked with the Skull-and-Crossbones icon, or a red background.

-Ganglia2 was designed at Berkeley by Matt Massie (massie@cs.berkeley.edu) in 2000, and is currently developed by an open source partnership between Berkeley, SDSC, and others.
-It is distributed through Sourceforge.net under the GPL software liscence.
+Ganglia was designed at Berkeley by Matt Massie (massie@cs.berkeley.edu) in 2000, and is currently developed by an open source partnership between Berkeley, SDSC, and others.
+It is distributed through Sourceforge.net and GitHub.com under the GPL software license.